MarcoLodini/windows365/Windows365/enterprise/frontline-cloud-pc-session-time-limits.md

 [!INCLUDE [Time limits first steps](../includes/time-limits-first-steps.md)]
 1. Select the box for **Set time limit for active but idle Remote Desktop Services session**.
 1. Under **Create profile**, expand **Administrative Templates** > enable **Set time limit for active but idle Remote Desktop Services sessions**.
 1. For **Idle session limit: (Device)**, select a time limit that meets your company's compliance requirements.
-When a Frontline Cloud PC has been idle for this period of time, the Cloud PC is automatically disconnected.
+When a Frontline Cloud PC is idle for this period of time, the Cloud PC is automatically disconnected.
 [!INCLUDE [Time limits last steps](../includes/time-limits-last-steps.md)]

 ## Change disconnect session time limits